gravy/GotFood/README.md

 <br/>
 GotFood is a demo application using the MEAN stack.
 It lists 20 restaurants based on location and cuisine using the Yelp API that are closest to you and gives you the distance from them.
-I wanted to this to learn how geo-location worked.
+I wanted to do this to learn how geo-location worked.
 <br/>
 Installation: (You must have nodejs and bower installed) npm install